0sps/sullivan.mx/_posts/2026-04-01-Gavin-grier-stalker.md

 ### November 2024

-Sometime in the fall/winter, the stalker had been asking to call for days on end.
-I thought that even if he just yelled at me or harassed me over the phone, a call *might* help me figure out who it was, so I agreed.
+Sometime in the fall/winter, the stalker had been texting me, sking to call for days on end, to "put it all out there".
+I thought that even if he just yelled at me or harassed me over the phone, a call might help me figure out who it was, so I agreed.

-Unforunately, I was played yet again.
+Unforunately I was played yet again.
 There was no person on the line, it was just a prerecorded robotic voice.
 It read this threatening message over and over.
 At first I thought it might be a person, then I realized the same message was repeating, and so I quickly hung up.

-At this point I wasn't stupid, so I recorded the calls. so you can listen to them below.
-The first audio is the clearer one.
-The second has more silence, but it is still part of the same pattern.
+At this point I wasn't as stupid as before, so I recorded the calls. you can listen to them below.
+The first audio is easier to hear, the second has more silence but is still pretty creepy.

 <audio controls style="width: 100%; max-width: 600px; display: block; margin: 1rem auto;">
   <source src="/assets/gavin1.mp3" type="audio/mpeg">